 Many people use their credit cards to pay for food or household items as they don’t have the cash.
-They then pay off the purchase completely at the end of each month, so they don’t incur any interest.
-That’s fine if you can afford to pay your monthly debt back in full.
+They then pay off the purchase at the end of each month, so they don’t incur any interest.
+That’s fine if you can pay your monthly debt back in full.

 In this instance, borrowing from companies like Wise Loan, which offers responsible short-term loans, can help you cover those expenses.
-The alternative is to spend money that you can’t afford and then fall behind on other bills, like rent and utilities.
+The alternative is to spend money you can’t afford and then fall behind on other bills, like rent and utilities.
 This is never a good idea because it will only land you in a worse position.

 If you don’t have a good credit score, you will struggle with getting a mortgage or a car loan in the future.
 So borrowing money can be beneficial, in some cases, if done responsibly and paid off quickly.